 Column Tag Description [ColumnName] Specifies the related column from which to look up a value, based on the selected value for the parent variable.
 Enter a fully-qualified Table.Column name such as Acct.Description.
-If the parent variable uses the key column of a reference table, then the related column can be any column from the same table as the parent variable, or from a table that the parent variable has a lookup relationship with. • If the parent column is a key column such as Dept.Dept, then the related column can be any other column in that table such as Dept.Description, Dept.Region.
-It can also be Dept.Region.RegionType, assuming that Dept.Region looks up to Region.Region. • If the parent column is a grouping column such as Dept.Region , then related columns are not supported.
-It is not possible to look up to Dept.Region.RegionType in this case.
-You would have to set the parent variable to Region.Region or to Dept.Region.Region in order to look up a value from the RegionType column in the Region table.
+The column for the parent variable must be a key column of a reference table or a validated column.
+If the parent variable column is the key column of a reference table, then the related column can be any column from the same table as the parent variable, or from a table that the parent variable has a lookup relationship with.
+For example, if the parent variable column is Dept.Dept, then the related column can be any other column in that table such as Dept.Description or Dept.Region.
+It can also be Dept.Region.RegionType, assuming that Dept.Region looks up to Region.Region.
+If the parent variable column is a validated column, then the related column can be any column from the lookup table.
+For example, if the parent variable column is Dept.Region, then the related column could be Dept.Region.RegionType.
 If the parent variable is a ComboBox variable that uses an Axiom query, then the related column must be present in the field definition of that query.

-Column Tag Description [AutoQuoteString] Optional.
+[AutoQuoteString] Optional.
 Specifies whether the string value is placed in single quotation marks when it is written to the [SelectedValue] column (True/False).
 If omitted or blank, the default setting is False, which means the string value is not quoted.
 This option is intended to make it easier to create filters based on the selected value, when the selected value is a string and therefore must be wrapped in single quotation marks.
 For example: Dept.VP='Smith'.
 NOTE: This option only applies if the related column is a string column.